wsular/EasyFlux-DL-CR3000/README.md

 CR3000 datalogger program for Campbell open-path eddy-covariance systems, by @campbell-scientific.
-This repository is a service of the [Laboratory for Atmospheric Research](lar.wsu.edu) at Washington State University and is not affiliated with Campbell Scientific, Inc. of Logan, UT.
+This repository is a service of the [Laboratory for Atmospheric Research](http://lar.wsu.edu) at Washington State University and is not affiliated with the author: Campbell Scientific, Inc. of Logan, UT.

 ### Learn more